ransomewareimmunityproject/powershell-scripts/README.md

 # powershell-scripts
 Powershell scripts for making your Windows System secured against Ransomeware threats!
 This scripts allow an administrator to harden the Windows Environment

+# Instruction:
+Read this comments in powershell code before executing them
 # Usage
 Run this scripts using powershell